ProxioDev/ValioBungee/README.md

 please create the issues on GitHub as its main project source.

 ## Compiling

-Now you can use Maven without installing it using [Maven wrappe](https://github.com/takari/maven-wrapper) :)

 RedisBungee is distributed as a [maven](https://maven.apache.org) project.

-To compile and installing to in your local Maven repository:
+To compile the plugin:

     git clone https://github.com/Limework/RedisBungee.git .
+    mvn clean package
-    mvn clean install
+    mvn clean install # to install it in your maven local repo

-    mvn package
+then you should find it in target folder.

-And use it in your pom file.
+if you want to use it on your project considering you have installed it in your local repo

     <dependency>
       <groupId>com.imaginarycode.minecraft</groupId>